 The thought of snakes sleeping can be blundering.
 It seems almost unnatural to think the slithery reptiles sleep just like we do.

-Ever sit around looking at your Ball Python wondering if they are in a deep slumber?
+Ever sit around looking at your Pet Snake wondering if they are in a deep slumber?
 You’re not alone.
 Whether or not snakes sleep is a commonly asked question, and it hasn’t been an easy one to answer until recently.

 Believe it or not, snakes and other reptiles have a lot in common with how humans and other mammals sleep.
 Now, we aren’t going to make you read through this entire post to get the answer you’re looking for.

 In short, to answer your question: “Do snakes sleep?”
 Yes.
 Snakes do indeed sleep, and if you’re curious to learn more details about their sleep habits, continue reading on below.

 So, Just How Do Snakes Sleep?